+Posadas are held in neighborhoods across Mexico and are also becoming popular in the United States.
 The celebration begins with a procession in which the participants hold candles and sing Christmas carols.
-Sometimes there will be individuals who play the parts of Mary and Joseph who lead the way, or occasionally images representing them are carried.
+Sometimes there will be individuals who play the parts of Mary and Joseph who lead the way, or alternatively, images representing them are carried.
 The procession will make its way to a particular home (a different one each night), where a special song (La Cancion Para Pedir Posada) is sung.

 Asking For Shelter

 There are two parts to the traditional posada song.
 Those outside the house sing the part of Joseph asking for shelter and the family inside responds singing the part of the innkeeper saying that there is no room.
-The song switches back and forth a few times until finally the innkeeper decides to let them in.
-The hosts open the door and everyone goes inside.
+The song switches back and forth a few times until finally the innkeeper agrees to let them in.

 Once inside the house there is a celebration which can vary from a very big fancy party to a small get-together among friends.
+Often the festivities begin with a short religious service which includes a Bible reading and prayer.
+On each of the nine nights a different quality will be meditated upon: humility, strength, detachment, charity, trust, justice, purity, joy and generosity.

-Often the festivities begin with a short Bible reading and prayer.
-Then the hosts give the guests food, usually tamales and a hot drink such as ponche or atole.
-Then the guests break piñatas and the children are given candy.
+After the religious service, the hosts distribute food to their guests, often tamales and a hot drink such as ponche or atole.
+Then the guests break piñatas, and the children are given candy.

 History of the Posadas

+The tradition seems to be one of many examples of how the Catholic religion in Mexico was adapted to make it easier for the indigenous people to understand and blend with their earlier beliefs.
 The Aztecs had a tradition of honoring their god Huitzilopochtli at the same time of year (coinciding with the winter solstice), and they would have special meals in which the guests were given small figures of idols made from a paste that consisted of ground toasted corn and agave syrup.